Harshal-Bhangale/BitBots_x_LevelSuperMindHackathon/README.md

 Data is processed and analyzed using a LangFlow-based workflow.

 2. LangFlow Workflow:
-iT integrates LangFlow to orchestrate the data processing pipeline.
+It integrates LangFlow to orchestrate the data processing pipeline.
 Below snapshot of the workflow:

 <img src="public\assests\t3.png" alt="Project Logo" />